 Name of Student : D.O.B.: Month Day Year School: Grade: - I have been informed that the Principal plans to refer assessment.
-Information gathered on this form is put of Information and Protection of Privacy Act, and Questions about this collection should be directed education. suant to the Ed the Personal ducation Act, Health Info the Municip rmation Pro oal Freedom tection Act.
-I understand that the speech language pathologist explain the nature and purpose of the assessment information will be collected, shared, and reported, and nd to obtain inf dures that ormed cons will be use ent for the a d, how the ssessment.
-I give my consent to proceed with the reterral for a speech a ınd language e assessme nt.
-I do not give consent to proceed with the refe ral for a speed ch and langu age assess ment.
-Signature of Parent or Guardian Date (Mont h day, year) Signature of Principal Date (Mont h day, year)
+Information gathered on this form is put of Information and Protection of Privacy Act, and Questions about this collection should be directed education. suant to the Ec the Personal lucation Act, Health Infor the Municip mation Pro oal Freedom tection Act.
+I understand that the speech language pathologist explain the nature and purpose of the assessment information will be collected, shared, and reported, nd to obtain inf dures that or formed cons will be use ent for the a d, how the assessment.
+I give my consent to proceed with the referral I do not give consent to proceed with the refer ) Signature of Parent or Guardian Date (Mont h day, year) Signature of Principal Date (Mont h day, year))